 When your chicken continues to sit on the eggs for longer periods of time, she is broody.
 Our silkie has yet to sit on eggs.
 Our Black Australorp always goes broody.
 The problem for us is they are not very good at it.

 She will collect the eggs and not move.
-After three or four days, we notice a foul smell.
+After three or four days, we noticed a foul smell.
 Our chicken has started eating the eggs and continues to sit on them.

 Plump Feathers